thelfer/tfel/docs/web/MohrCoulomb.md

 % Invariant-based implementation of the Mohr-Coulomb elasto-plastic model in OpenGeoSys using MFront
-% Thomas Nagel, Dmitri Naumov, Thomas Helfer
+% Gentien Marois, Thomas Nagel, Dmitri Naumov, Thomas Helfer
 % 1/08/2019

 <!--